rackerlabs/support-how-to/content/managed-vmware-services/numa-vnuma-and-cpu-scheduling.md

 One way to understand prioritizing by the CPU scheduler is to compare it to the CPU scheduling that occurs in UNIX.
 The key difference between CPU scheduling in UNIX and ESXi involves how a priority is determined.
 In UNIX, a priority is arbitrarily chosen by the user.
 If one process is considered more important than others, it is given higher priority.
 Between two priorities, it is the relative order that matters, not the degree of the difference.

 In ESXi, a priority is dynamically re-evaluated based on the consumption and the entitlement.
 The user controls the entitlement, but the consumption depends on many factors including scheduling, workload behavior, and system load.
-Also, the degree of the difference between two entitlements dictates how much CPU time should be allocated."**[1]**
+Also, the degree of the difference between two entitlements dictates how much CPU time should be allocated.

 #### Strict co-scheduling